kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 TODO:
 Further Ideas to elaborate:
-- Why polkadot has to have some kind of a rent: Because there is a scarce resource to compete over.
+- Why polkadot has to have some kind of rent: Because there is a scarce resource to compete over.
-- Re-defining blockspace as in-core + on-chain execution power of a blockchains.
+- Re-defining blockspace as in-core + on-chain execution power of a blockchain.
 Most blockchains only have the former.